Hydroxyapatite for remineralizing teeth — has it been proven safe?

 Is it natural?

 Nano-hydroxyapatite was used by NASA in the 1970s as a medical application for astronauts that had severely demineralized teeth and bones.
-The patent was later acquired by a Japanese company that starting using it in toothpaste. nHAP protects the teeth with the creation of a new layer of synthetic enamel around the tooth.
+The patent was later acquired by a Japanese company that started using it in toothpaste. nHAP protects the teeth with the creation of a new layer of synthetic enamel around the tooth.

-Unfortunately many news sources (like CNN), social media and even oral care brand websites talk about the effectiveness and safety of “Hydroxyapatite” but they don’t delineate between natural forms and synthetic nanoparticle forms.
+Unfortunately, many news sources (like CNN), social media, and even oral care brand websites talk about the effectiveness and safety of “Hydroxyapatite” but they don’t delineate between natural forms and synthetic nanoparticle forms.
 This poses a problem for consumers that want to avoid potentially harmful synthetic ingredients.

 In addition, many toothpaste brands that use natural Hydroxyapatite in their formulas link to studies that show the effectiveness of synthetic Nano-hydroxyapatite, not the natural forms.
 So claims of "natural Hydroxyapatite" being "clinically proven" are misleading.